i5hi/The.Treasure.Which.Is.Privacy/TheTreasureWhichIsPrivacy.md

 The Treasure which is Privacy
 -----------------------------

+## First Response

-The first response to someone who makes an effort to protect his privacy is often "I have nothing to hide because I have nothing to fear" - usually accompanied by an expression of righteous pride or the blissful presentation of carelessness.
+The first response to someone who makes an effort to protect his privacy is often `I have nothing to hide because I have nothing to fear` - usually accompanied by an expression of righteous pride or the blissful presentation of carelessness.